RadoIIvanov/Algorithm-Coding-Tracker/README.md

 * The rest of the files are helper functions to i.e. validate user inputs, create and initiate a watcher for changes in the data file and respond accordingly, work with instances of timer, read the data file etc.
 * /dataAnalysis folder - contains all the code needed for the data analysis

+## Graphs - Canvas vs SVG
+SVG is probably the better option for this, but canvas is chosen for practice reasons.

+## At the end make it importable by other extensions (e.g. export)

 ## Bugs/Problems And Their Status
 1. Extension Host crashes if you try to initiate the timer in a new vs code instance **multiple times** when the timer is already running in another instance of vs code. **Fixed - on commit starting with 6cc13f7**